jcthomsonjr/wischolar/sites/all/modules/contrib/transliteration/README.txt

 -- INSTALLATION --

-1. Copy the transliteration folder to your modules directory.
+1. Copy the transliteration module to your modules directory

 2. If you are installing to an existing Drupal site, you might want to enable retroactive transliteration during installation of this module.
 This will